... The Programmer God ...

 1. 2-body orbits

-The simulation Gravitational-orbital-simulation-2body.c calculates a single point orbiting a central mass.
-The calculated period and length of orbit are then compared with the simulation data to confirm that the calculation formulas used accurately represent the orbital data.
-Once this is established, these formulas can then be applied to solving real world orbits.
-The Kepler derivation of G is also an example. kr = 32 is probably the maximum radius for long double precision.
+The simulation Gravitational-orbital-simulation-2body.c simulates a single point orbiting a central mass.
+The calculated period and length of orbit are then compared with the simulation data to confirm that the calculation formulas do accurately represent the orbital data.
+Once this is established, these formulas can then be applied to simulating real world orbits.
+The earth-moon orbit is an example, as well as the Kepler derivation of G. Setting variable kr = 32 is probably the maximum radius for long double precision.
+Gnuplot can be used for animations.

 2. 2-body elliptical orbits

 The simulation gravitational-orbital-elliptical-orbits.cpp is the same program as above but with an extra function, orbitals can travel either clock-wise or anti-clockwise.
 By choosing the ratio of clock-wise:anti-clockwise orbitals the degree of eccentricity can be controlled.
-The ratio 108:1 gave an eccentricity close to Mercury.
+The ratio 108:1 (kcurve = 108) gave an eccentricity close to Mercury.

 kcurve //0 = circular, 1 = straight line, 9999... = circular